The Isle of Wight is one of the best and only places in England to see Red Squirrels in their natural habitat.

 Robin Hill Country Park is a good place to see Red Squirrels on the Island as they have large areas of ancient woodland that makes an ideal home for them to feed and shelter.
 Also with so many visitors wandering through every year the squirrels aren’t quite as shy as elsewhere.

 Robin Hill works with ‘The Wight Squirrel Project’ to protect these creatures and promote their plight to all Island visitors.
-Every Friday at 3.30pm they hold a Red Squirrel Safari, a free walk and talk by Helen Butler and Mike Evans from the project who will lead you around the woodland and hopefully guide you to a live sighting or two.
+Every Friday during the season at 3.30pm they hold a Red Squirrel Safari, a free walk and talk by Helen Butler and Mike Evans from the project who will lead you around the woodland and hopefully guide you to a live sighting or two.
 (Entrance fees to the park apply).

 Marked around the woods are ‘Red Squirrel Hot Spots’ that give you an indication of the best places in the park to see the Squirrels.
 They’ve also installed a viewing hide and have Squirrel cameras transmitting live footage from Squirrel feeding stations back to the Tree house Woodland Centre.